Defeating a Non-Compete Agreement

-If you were not fired, then go to steps 2 & 3 below.
+If you were not fired, continue on to steps two and three below.

 Most people do not have access to trade secrets.
 For example, at the Coca Cola company, their trade secrets are the formulas for coke and other drinks, and they are closely guarded secrets.

-If you do have access to trade secrets or confidential information, then go to step 4 below.
+If you do have access to trade secrets or confidential information, then go to step four below.

 Do you have unique or extraordinary skills?
 This step only covers doctors, famous singers, actors & athletes and nationally renowned experts.
 Very few people have to worry about this.
 Unless you are one of them, your non-compete will not be enforced.

 Step Four: Reasonable Geographic Scope

 Is the non-compete agreement reasonable in time and geographic scope?
 This step only applies if you answered yes to step 2 or 3 above.